Beta Eta Provisional Chapter Chapter

 More than 50 family members joined dozens of other friends and area Alpha Sig alumni in welcoming the new chapter on January 23, 2010.
 Grand Marshal John W. Tilden, Binghamton '93, presided over the chartering ceremonies.
 Past fraternity staff member, Nick Hudson-Swogger, Ohio Wesleyan '96, and Past Grand Senior President Richard A. Dexter, Oregon State '60, also participated in the installation.

-The new Beta Eta Chapter promises to leave its mark on Alpha Sigma Phi nationally, as past president Will Frattini, New Hampshire '10, joined the fraternity staff as Coordinator of Chapter Development.
+The Beta Eta Chapter promised to leave its mark on Alpha Sigma Phi nationally, as past president Will Frattini, New Hampshire '10, joined the fraternity staff as Coordinator of Chapter Development.
 Brother Frattini also experienced a special moment as his father Peter, joined the candidates as they were initiated into Alpha Sigma Phi.
-The chapter currently has a house located at 2 Stafford Avenue, Durham, New Hampshire.

-The Beta Eta Chapter closed again in January of 2014 due to failing to meet University expectations.
+The Beta Eta Chapter closed again in January of 2014 after failing to meet University expectations.

 Alpha Sigma Phi retuned to campus during the fall 2017 semester.
-Expansion efforts were led by Coordinator of Expansion and Growth, Ben Weathers, NC State '15.
+Expansion efforts were led by Coordinator of Expansion and Growth Ben Weathers, NC State '15.
+The Interest Group participated in the Provisional Chapter Installation ceremony and 44 undergraduate men were initiated into the Beta Eta Provisional Chapter on November 12, 2017.
+William Bruce, New Hampshire '17, was the Installing President.
+Logan Ishimine, Arizona '14, represented Fraternity Staff.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.